mdemiguels/lemoncode-languages/README.md

 ### Exercise 05 - Slot Machine

-Object-oriented implementation of a slot machine game using TypeScript classes with:
+Object-oriented implementation of a slot machine game using JavaScript classes with:

-- Private properties for game state
 - Random number generation for roulette simulation
 - Win/lose logic based on three matching results